 I find jeans to be one of the hardest things to shop for, right up there with bras and swimwear.
 When it comes to white jeans, it's even more difficult.
 They're transparent, they bag out, they're too thin, they're shaped weird… why is it so hard to take a wardrobe staple and make it wearable?
 I love white jeans, they are such an easy way to make an outfit look springy or summery, they're more dressy than blue jeans, they add class to a look.
 White jeans are a must-have in my wardrobe, but this spring I realized I didn't have any pairs that fit me well.
 I went on a search for the best white jeans.
 This post features photos of 12 different pairs of white jeans that I tried; at the bottom I share reviews for a few more that didn't make the shoot but I tried.
 There are also some tips on white jeans from readers and friends with brands and styles I haven't yet tried.
 I hope this review helps narrow down styles for you so you can find a great pair of white jeans that fits, flatters, and doesn't show every seam of your underwear.

 For reference, I am 5'3″ and in pants and jeans usually choose a size 32 or 14.
 I find petite usually fits my figure best, but sometimes do better with the short or ankle version of a regular-cut jean.
 My curves are in my rear, belly, and thighs with smaller hips.
 I like a straight or slim cut white jean – not super skinny but I find a trimmer fit looks better with my shape and a variety of tops.
 For this review, I purposely chose burgundy colored underwear to see if they would show (this style to be specific).
 All the photos were taken the same day so no change in size, underpinnings, etc. If the jeans had been laundered, worn previously on the blog, or worn for a long period of time previously, I will state that.
-Each pair of jeans as soon as I put them on I did the Squat Dance.
+As soon as I put each pair on, I did the Squat Dance.
 You know that dance, where you hold onto the waistband of the jeans and squat low to the ground a few times, seeing how well the denim stretches and to make them a bit more comfortable.

 My Search for The Best White Jeans